154: Parenting (VI)

 The easy moments and hard moments.

-Tasting all the flavors.
+Tasting all the many flavors of life.

 Reflecting on community